fpaul787/aws-certified-developer-notes/aws-fundamentals/EBS.md

     * On termination, the instance store is lost
     * You can’t resize the instance store
     * Backups must be operated by the user
+    * Data could be lost if hardware fails

 **Overall, EBS-backed instances should fit most applications workloads**